MA Programs

 MA Thesis – Supervision and Format

-Each student is responsible for finding a faculty member willing to serve as his/her supervisor for the MA thesis.
-In cooperation, the student and supervisor select at least two faculty members, one of whom may be from outside the department, to sit on the thesis committee.
-Approval of any external appointment must, however, be obtained from the Graduate Committee.
+Incoming students are initially assigned a faculty member who agreed to serve as their potential MA thesis supervisor.
+In cooperation, the student and supervisor select at least one faculty member, who may be from within or from outside the department, to sit on the thesis committee.
 Students may consult the Graduate and Postdoctoral Support website for guidance about supervisor-supervisee relationships.

-An MA proposal must be submitted to the supervisor by the end of the first year (i.e., August 15).
-It should not exceed 15 pages in length, double-spaced.
-The proposal should include a discussion of methods and data to be used, hypotheses and a justification of the research.
-The thesis supervisor then convenes a meeting of the thesis committee to discuss and secure approval of the proposal.
+An MA proposal (which is a Milestone) must be submitted to the supervisor by the end of the student’s first year in the program (i.e., August 15).
+It should not exceed 10 pages in length, double-spaced.
+The proposal should include a discussion of methods and data to be used, hypotheses, and a justification of the research.
+The thesis supervisor will then convene a meeting of the thesis committee to discuss and secure approval of the proposal.
 The main purpose of this meeting is to supply the student with advice as to the feasibility of and possible problems with the proposed project.
-A copy of the accepted proposal must be filed with the department.
+The student is required to send an email to the Graduate Program Coordinator (CCing the supervisor) to notify them of the results of the thesis proposal meeting.
+If the thesis committee judges the thesis proposal to be unsatisfactory (i.e., the project outlined therein is unfocused, unfeasible and/or unlikely to lead to a potentially publishable article), the student may be asked to transfer to the MA non-thesis option.

 In instances, where the thesis is not passed by an examiner, a student may revise and resubmit.
 See the GPS guidelines on ‘Thesis Examination Failures.’